-"Ngo Faan Lai Laa!" she said in Cantonese before switching to English, albeit with a heavy Japanese accent, "I can't believe somebody just threw this perfectly good table away," she remarked, "Now I don't have to eat off the floor, and that- aiyah!"
+"Ngo Faan Lai Laa!" she said in Cantonese before switching to English, albeit with a heavy Japanese accent, "I can't believe somebody just throw away perfectly good table," she remarked, "Now I not have to eat off za floor, and that- aiyah!"

-She had turned around and now saw everyone sitting before her.
+She had turned around and jumped in surprise as she now saw everyone sitting before her.

-"Welcome back," said Margaret, "As you can see, our allies have begun to arrive,"
+"Welcome back, Lisa," said Margaret, "As you can see, our allies have begun to arrive."

-"I didn't know it would be so quick!" the woman exclaimed, switching to Japanese, "I suppose I got here in time.
-Sorry for the condition of this place, but I just rented it last week, the lease started just yesterday, and I haven't had time to furnish it,"
+"I didn't know it would be so quick!" the woman exclaimed, switching to fluent Japanese, "I suppose I got here in time.
+Sorry for the condition of this place, but I just rented it last week, the lease started just yesterday, and I haven't had time to furnish it."

 "Excuse me, but your Japanese is amazing!" said Ken.